 - Increased productivity.

-However, there are plenty of negative effects on your body, too.
-Some of these are:
+However, there are plenty of adverse effects on your body, too.
+These are a few of the negative effects:

 - Increased blood pressure: Caffeine constricts your blood vessels and raises your blood pressure.
 This can be particularly dangerous during pregnancy, especially if you’re at risk for a blood-pressure-related condition such as preeclampsia.